twilio/calcite-kudu/cli/README.md

 mvn package -pl cli -am -DskipTests

 # From within *this directory*.
 It will use the docker-compose.yml file in this directory
-# and the Dockerfile in this directoyr
+# and the Dockerfile in this directory
 docker-compose -f cli/docker-compose.yml up --build -d
 ```
 This will setup the Kudu daemons and a container connected to the network.
 This last container can be used to access a sql shell by running the following command